wongsingfo/cse234-w25-PA/pa3/README.md

   - Optimizations you implemented
   - Performance results and analysis
   - Any challenges encountered and how you addressed them

+**PLEASE run your Jupyter notebook with your best result before submission.**

 ## Part 4: What is the future of LLM and AI?